zijunsun/homepage/pages/about.md

     <a href="http://www.sei.ynu.edu.cn/index.htm">National Pilot School of software</a><br/>
     Yunnan University, Yunnan, China<br/>

+### INTERNSHIP
+2018.6 - 2019.4:  <b>research intern</b><br/>
+Advisor: [Dr. Jiwei Li](https://nlp.stanford.edu/~bdlijiwei/), Chief Executive Officer, Shannon.ai <br/>
+Topics: Question Answering, Event Extraction<br/>
+- Proposed a new paradigm for the task of entity-relation extraction.
+  By casting the task as a multi-turn question answering problem, the extraction of entities and relations is transformed to the task of identifying answer spans from the context.
+- Created a novel strategy for the task of named entity recognition (NER).
+  We cast the task as a query-based machine reading comprehension task.
+- Implemented a Knowledge Base Question Answering System(KBQA) for stock market, the pipeline includes tagging, parsing, nl2sql.

+2018.6 - 2019.4:  <b>research assistant</b><br/>
+Advisor: [Dr. Sujian Li](http://123.56.88.210/), Associate Professor, Peking University <br/>
+Topics: Event Extraction, Graph Convolutional Networks<br/>
+- Proposed a multi-view graph convolutional networks for the task of event extraction.
+- Introduced shortcut arcs (e.g. AMR, Parse tree, Syntax Tree) to enhance information flow.
+- Captured the very long-distance dependencies by graph convolutional neural network.

 ### HONORS AND AWARDS
 2015 - 2017 Academic Scholarship Award of Chang Hungta Science Foundation, Sun Yat-sen University<br/>
 2015    National Scholarship Award for Graduate Students, China<br/>